From Detection to Pattern Recognition: Designing AI That Helps Experts Investigate

 Sprint Team

-Leandro and I led the sprint, bringing our unique perspectives as Senior Product Designers deeply familiar with Morressier's product ecosystem.
-Our combined experience across various Morressier products gave us comprehensive insight into how integrity checks could be better integrated and made more actionable.
+I led the sprint alongside another designer on our platform team, Leandro.
+Bringing our unique perspectives as Senior Product Designers deeply familiar with Morressier's product ecosystem, our combined experience across various Morressier products gave us comprehensive insight into how integrity checks could be better integrated and made more actionable.
 Thomas Fortmann, our Staff User Researcher, provided crucial support in conducting both internal and external usability tests.
 His expertise helped ensure we were gathering meaningful feedback throughout the sprint.
 Mădălina Pop, the Integrity Team Product Manager, took on the critical role of Decider, keeping us aligned with our sprint goals and making key decisions when needed.

 Defining the Sprint Goal